platiagro/web-ui/README.md

 {
 ...
   "devDependencies": {
-    "@axe-core/react": "^4.1.0",                                          // utility to validate accessibility rules in the browser
     "@craco/craco": "^5.8.0",                                             // create react app configuration override (CRACO) - used to customize the antd theme
     "babel-eslint": "10.1.0",                                             // parser (parsing) of modern javascript for ESLint "craco-less": "^1.17.0",                                              // less plugin for craco